 What sort of information can be asked for?

-You can ask for any kind of personal or non-personal information.
+Under the Government Information (Public Access) Act 2009 (GIPA Act) you can ask for any kind of personal or non-personal information.
 Personal information includes your client registration details, requests for service or to attend events.
 Non-personal information includes material about the State Library's functions and activities, management and administrative records.
 Information can be in formats such as documents, files, computer printouts, architectural drawings, plans and video recordings.

 The State Library makes a great deal of non-personal information public through its website and other publications.
 It is recommended that you speak to one of the State Library's Right to Information Officers before making a formal application.